universal-meaning-map/mind-map/README.md

 This is because the final goal is to be able to capture and organize concepts, and not to visualize them in a specific way.
 We need to keep the data render agnostic.
 It just happens that we choose a mind map like render to start exploring how to organize and render this type of data.

 ## Dimensions and recursivity
-_This is an attempt to understand the data structure from a different perspective, While developing it I found already a lot of references around graph theory and geometry and I'm pretty sure that there a lot more.
-I would highly appreciate references and insights to polish my naive aporach_
+_This is an attempt to understand the data structure from a different perspective.
+While developing it I found already a lot of references around graph theory and geometry and I'm pretty sure that there a lot more.
+I would highly appreciate references and insights to polish my naive approach._

 ### 1D
-It is a requirement for our mind map design to be able to represent relations that our mind can naturally conceive such as a bi-directional link ( `A` ⇄ `B` ) or a [`direct graph`](https://en.wikipedia.org/wiki/Directed_graph) like connections ( `A` → `B` → `C` → `A` )
+It is a requirement for our mind map design to be able to represent relations that our mind can naturally conceive such as a bi-directional link ( `A` ⇄ `B` ) or a [`direct graph`](https://en.wikipedia.org/wiki/Directed_graph) like connections ( `A` → `B` → `C` → `A` ).

 The `IPFS` domain is a single dimensional space.
-The points of this space are the `CID`s (assuming no collisions), which are just numbers on a line.
+The points of this space are the `CIDs` (assuming no collisions), which are just numbers on a line.
 This is a property we inherit from its [`DAG`](https://en.wikipedia.org/wiki/Directed_graph) structure.

 This means that we can't make cyclic references within this domain.
 If you add information to a content (`origin`), like a `relation`, now you have modified the hash of this content, therefore the `target` content that was pointing back to the `origin` is now pointing to the older version of it (the one without a relation)